chaplean/api-client-bundle/README.md

 To clean the logs from the Database, you may use the command `chaplean:api-logs:clean [minimumDate]`.
 It will remove all log entries past the minimum date.
 By default, this argument date is `now -1 month`.
 It should be formatted as a [PHP's DateTime string](https://www.php.net/manual/fr/datetime.formats.php).

-This command makes irreversible changes in your database, so we strongly recommand you to backing up the logs before executing it.
+This command makes irreversible changes in your database, so we strongly recommend you to back up the logs before executing it.

 ## Versioning